danrusei/algorithms_with_Go/stack/README.md

 * Pop -- removes the most recently added element that was not yet removed.

 The order in which elements come off a stack gives rise to its alternative name, LIFO (last in, first out).

-## Implementation

-### GO

-* create a a new type named Stack, which is a slice of ints
-* create push method to add an element to the Stack
-* create pop method to remove the element from the Stack